-Safe chemical storage is required by specific federal regulations to protect humans, animals, property, and the environment.
-Hazardous materials—including biological, chemical and radiological substances—can threaten health and safety if they leak or spill from their primary storage container.
+OSHA chemical storage requirements are essential for any company, laboratory or manufacturing facility working with hazardous materials.
+Specific federal regulations require safe chemical storage to protect humans, animals, property, and the environment.
+Hazardous materials, including biological, chemical and radiological substances, can threaten health and safety if they leak or spill from their primary storage container.

-That’s why regulators, such as the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA) set regulations for chemical storage.
-EPA and OSHA regulations require secondary containment, which provides a back-up containment method to prevent hazardous spills in the event a primary containment method fails.
+Regulatory agencies such as the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA) set strict regulations for chemical storage.

 Examples of hazardous materials include:

-Injuries can result from improperly transporting or containing chemicals.
+Improperly transporting or containing chemicals can cause injuries.
 According to OSHA guidelines, workers should be aware of unsafe practices, such as improper handling and unhealthy situations.
 Hazardous chemicals pose health and safety risks even when workers are not transporting them.